rezansrv/G2-Intership-Front/README.md

 ### Compiles and hot-reloads for development
 ```
-npm run serve .
+npm run dev .
 This will run on "https://localhost:3000" by default
 ```

 ### Compiles and minifies for production